 - You learn more about how to spend money and can adjust your spending habit

 For me, the easiest way to track my budget is to use a budgeting app.
-I use the EveryDollar App from Ramsey Solutions but there are so many others out there like Mint and Personal Capital which I’ve used in the past.
+I use the EveryDollar App from Ramsey Solutions but there are so many others out there such as Personal Capital which I’ve used in the past.
 I share more budgeting app options in my post 5 Great Apps For Managing Your Budget.

 I look at my budget at least a couple of times a week to see what has been spent in each of my expense categories and how much is left to spend.
 I also take this time to make adjustments.
 Some months I know I’ll be spending more on groceries because I want to take advantage of some great sales and stock up.
 Or I may be driving less that month and know I won’t be spending my full gas budget.